stordahl/stordahl/README.md

 - [svelte-code-input - a simple text input that behaves like a code editor](https://github.com/stordahl/svelte-code-input)

-~I'm currently available for hire.~
+I'm currently not available for hire.